stephenormandy/-stephenormandy.github.io/_posts/2020-06-01-REvil-Stack-Parameters.md

 Welcome to the first post of my blog!

-This post will be the first in a series detailing my analysis of how the REvil ransomware (AKA Sodinokibi) decrypts its strings at runtime and how I automated the decryption statically through Ghidra.
+This will be the first in a series detailing the analysis of REvil's (AKA Sodinokibi) runtime string decryption.

 This first entry will explain how REvil uses the stack to pass and formulate the required parameters to use one group of functions to decrypt varied length strings.

-While this is my first analysis of ransomware, I have analysed other families such as Lokibot and Emotet.
+While this is my first analysis of ransomware, I have analysed other families such as Lokibot, Maze and Emotet.
 The latter of which will be the subject of a future post about a custom detection tool created in C++.

 ### Why REvil?
 REvil got media attention at the start of the year with their attack on [Travelex](https://www.trendmicro.com/vinfo/us/security/news/cybercrime-and-digital-threats/sodinokibi-ransomware-increases-yearend-activity-targets-airport-and-other-businesses).
 As I like a challenge and REvil has garnered a reputation for being a sophisticated piece of malware, I grabbed a sample and got to work.